turingschool-examples/introductory-static-site/README.md

 * have the main navigation in the header link to the appropriate columns of content in the page
 * update the color and size of the headers in the columns
-* Add a thin, darker bottom border to the header bar
+* Add a thin, darker teal bottom border to the header bar

 Take a crack at these final layout tweaks, and give yourself a big pat on the back!
 You just made a page from scratch with HTML and CSS.